CV and Background

 a.
 Freelance Journalist.
 1994 – current.
 David has provided feature articles to newspapers, magazines and websites on a freelance basis as well as holding permanent contracts for content provision and performing the role of consulting editor.

 An interest in long-form journalism.
 David is no longer involved with the pressure of daily, weekly or monthly deadlines to produce magazine articles and has become more interested in what he describes as long-form journalism.
 His interest in this form of journalism has come about because the complicated nature of many issues makes it hard to truly deal with them in the the ‘short-form’ style of journalism where articles may be limited to 800 -1200 words or so.
 For this reason, David now prefers to write in the format of a book in which the discussion of a topic can be outlined in greater depth and detail.

 b.
 Contributor and editor, Small Farms Magazine.
-1998 – 2016 David has contributed to every issue of the magazine since its inception in 1998 and still contributes to the magazine monthly.
+1998 – 2017 David contributed to every issue of the magazine since its inception in 1998 and its sale to a larger media organisation in 2017.
 Except for a short break in 2004 to focus on another project, he was the editor between 2002 and 2015.
 His duties as editor included:-

 (1) Editing contributors’ articles.
 Receiving contributions from a network of freelance writers, selecting and editing articles for publication

 (2) Allocating writing tasks.
 In consultation with the proprietors, allocating writing tasks to freelance journalists.